Women who have general anesthesia during C-sections are more likely to experience postpartum depression, study finds - Local News 8

 Women who have general anesthesia during C-sections are more likely to experience postpartum depression, study finds

-That might be because general anesthesia can delay breastfeeding and skin-to-skin interaction between the mother and infant, and often results in more acute and persistent pain after childbirth, researchers from Columbia University explained.
+That might be because general anesthesia can delay breastfeeding and skin-to-skin interaction between the mother and infant, and often results in more acute and persistent pain after childbirth, researchers from Columbia University Mailman School of Public Health explained.

 “These situations are often coupled with a new mother’s dissatisfaction with anesthesia in general, and can lead to negative mental health outcomes,” said Jean Guglielminotti, lead author and an assistant professor of anesthesiology at Columbia, in a news release.